rladies/rladiesguide/content/coordination/meetup/index.en.md

 Ideally, this will become a team of at least 2 people, to split the workload and guarantee requests are addressed any time of the year.

-## Why do we use Meetup?

-Meetup might not be well-known to you or your region, but it has been a very important platform for many to establish a community.
-Members can "join" your chapter's page and then subscribe to all your events.
-This makes it easier for people to never miss an event announcement.

-While you may prefer using other platforms that reach more people in your area, we still require you to register your events on Meetup.
-Meetup provides the most straight forward way for the Global team to obtain information about chapter activity and members.
-Despite these numbers likely not 100% reflecting chapter memberships, at minimum we can have a singular platform where events are registered.
-Registering events on Meetup enables the Global Team to create chapter activity reports required for our funders.
-These reports are then used to justify a continuation (or modification, if needed) of our funding agreement.
-These funds are used to pay for for global operations, including Meetup, Zoom, E-Mails, Website hosting, Calendly for bookings, and more.

-A Meetup account is also a requirement for the chapter to be eligible for the [RConsortium RUGs grants](https://www.r-consortium.org/all-projects/r-user-group-support-program).

-Thank you for helping the Global Team track chapter activity so that we may continue to secure the funding that serves this community.

 ## What to do

 -   Monitor the notifications of \@rladies/meetup-pro on GitHub.